shorebirdtech/docs/docs/faq.md

 ### Can I use Shorebird from my CI system?

 Yes.
 Shorebird is intended to be used from CI systems.
-We've published a guide for [Github Actions](ci/github.mdx), other CI systems should be similar.
+We've published a guide for [GitHub Actions](ci/github.mdx), other CI systems should be similar.

 Please don't hesitate to reach out over GitHub issues or Discord if you encounter any issues.